davidhariri/site/posts/service-health.md

 In response to last week, we've been combing through our services and double checking our monitors, alerts, bottle-necks, and failure modes.
 I'll use this space to collect my list of things a high quality, high availability service should have:

 <blockquote class="callout note">
-This list is particularly useful for deploying WSGI services on <a href="https://kubernetes.io/">Kubernetes</a>.
-You can get some of this list by paying a bit more for a PaaS like <a href="https://fly.io/">Fly</a> or <a href="https://vercel.com/">Vercel</a>.
+This list is only really useful for those deploying Python WSGI services on <a href="https://kubernetes.io/">Kubernetes</a>.
 </blockquote>

 1. Automated Integration Tests: We make use of [`pytest`](https://docs.pytest.org/en/8.0.x/), [dependency injection](https://www.youtube.com/watch?v=2ejbLVkCndI) and [`mocking`](https://pypi.org/project/requests-mock/) to test the _functionality_ of our code.
 We strive to not write ["change detection tests"](https://testing.googleblog.com/2015/01/testing-on-toilet-change-detector-tests.html).